 - Chronic “overnutrition”: We are exposed to a vastly increased amount of food than ever before in history, and our cellular factories haven’t evolved to cope with this level of incoming energy.
 We eat nearly 10x more sugar per day than 100 years ago.
 This stimulates the pancreas repeatedly to make insulin (the hormone that helps cells take up glucose), and the cells eventually become numb to this hormone.
 The liver becomes dysfunctional as excess glucose is converted to fat and stored in it, and the muscles become insulin-resistant and unable to use glucose effectively.
 Even “normal weight” people can have this kind of dysfunction.

 - Chronic sleep deprivation appears to be the norm, significantly affecting our energy-processing ability.

 - Our environmental and synthetic toxin exposure impairs the mitochondria and metabolism.

-- The majority of energy intake among individuals in the US comes from ultra-processed foods and beverages.
+- Most energy intake among people in the US comes from ultra-processed foods and beverages.

-- The experience of psychological stress appears to be increasing, which creates a hormonal cascade that promotes storage, rather than use, of energy.
+- The experience of psychological stress appears to be increasing, creating elevated cortisol and a hormonal cascade that promotes energy storage rather than use.

 - Eating late at night and snacking frequently — common practices in modern life — can result in higher levels of insulin that block fat usage for energy in the body.